 “CIG has put some real money behind Bach to Rock.
 The reality is that they have got tools and resources that more mature franchises sometimes would not.
 Bach to Rock is doing a great job.
 I’m very excited to be a part of the growth.”

-— Wayne and Sue Chattaway, new franchisees in Jacksonville Beach, Florida
+— Wayne and Sue Chattaway, Jacksonville Beach, Florida

 “Bach to Rock creates structure around a fragmented industry.
 I think there is a lot of potential for growth if it’s done well.
 My positive impression of the franchise comes from my personal experience as a parent and also from my professional experience as an early childhood educator.
 And also from another personal experience — being a musician myself.
 I was a singer in high school and college in an a cappella group.
 Bach to Rock brings me back to something that I really love — music.

 “Everyone at Bach to Rock has been as open as they can be.
 They are a good group of people.
 I instantly had a feeling of trust in talking with them about the potential of purchasing my own Bach to Rock school.
 They really want their franchisees to be successful.”